ZigaVukcevicDev/knowledge/css.md

 If there would be an `element` involved, we would use `block__elem--modifier` syntax.

-How to correctly work with grandchildren selectors:
+How to correctly work with children selectors:

 __HTML__